mattkinsey/bucky/docs/source/graph_info.rst

 The total population for an admin2 is placed on the node under the key *Population*.

-Case Data
+Admin2-level Case Data
 ---------

-Case data should be at the admin2-level and include cumulative data as of the start date of the simulation and historical data for the 45-day period preceding the start date:
+The graph should include case data at the admin2-level and include cumulative data as of the start date of the simulation and historical data for the 45-day period preceding the start date:

 - case_hist:  **Cumulative** historical case data
 - death_hist :  **Cumulative** historical death data